dalab/deep-ed/README.md

 Check that each of these libraries can be imported in a torch terminal.

-3) Create a $DATA_PATH/ directoy.
+3) Create a $DATA_PATH directoy (will be assumed to end in '/' in the next steps).
 Create a directory $DATA_PATH/generated/ that will contain all files generated in the next steps.

 4) Download data files needed for training and testing from [this link](https://drive.google.com/uc?id=0Bx8d3azIm_ZcbHMtVmRVc1o5TWM&export=download).